 Bronislava Nijinska wrote her own book: Early Memoirs, translated and edited by Irina Nijinska and Jean Rawlinson (New York: Holt, Rinehart and Winston, 1983).
 With an introduction by Anna Kisselgoff.
-This provides a very personal account of the dance training and careers of both Bronislava Nijinska and her brother Vaslav Nijinsky, with much personal information about the roles that she danced while with Diaghilev’s Ballets Russes, and her choreographic work as well.
+This provides a very personal account of the dance training and careers of both Bronislava Nijinska and her brother Vaslav Nijinsky, with interesting information about the roles that she danced while with Diaghilev’s Ballets Russes, and about her initial choreographic work as well.
 Unfortunately, this really is about her early years and does not cover Les Noces.

 One reader anonymously posted on amazon’s website this reaction to reading Nijinska’s memoir:

 This is an extraordinary book.
 I read it twice through, as it is unputdownable.
 It is a remarkably vivid account of childhood and growing to maturity in a bygone era at a time of great cultural and social changes.
 The humanity of the writer shines through and it is a gripping story from beginning to end.
 Nijinska’s narrative shows how difficult it was to be Nijinsky’s sister and still retain her own identity and develop her own talent.